 Librarians are available to teach library instruction sessions.
 These classes are designed as working sessions and should be scheduled to coincide with an assignment requiring library research.
 Sessions range from basic introduction to library resources for freshman classes, or more in-depth research techniques for upper-level classes.

 The University Libraries also provides instructional services designed especially to engage students in an online environment.
-Contact Erica England, Distance Education Librarian, for more information.
+Contact Michael Pearce for more information.

 The University Libraries allows for faculty members to place items on reserve for his or her courses.
 Reserve lists must be submitted at least 10 days in advance and are processed on a first-come, first-served basis.